 It allows small companies to operate sales and marketing campaigns at the scale of much larger organizations.

 Hubspot has over 150,000 customers around the world, and it brought in over $1.3 billion in 2021.

 Trello, on the other hand, is an all-purpose project management tool.

 By providing what has been described as a “digital whiteboard” Trello has gained a loyal customer base.

-Searches for BambooHR have grown by 264% over five years.
+Searches for "BambooHR" have grown by 150% over 5 years.